averbraeck/djutils/docs/djutils-serialization/string-types.md

 | 0 | 0 | 0 | 7 | S | e | r | i | e | s | 2 |
 </pre>

 !!!
+Note
     Note that the int to code the length for each string indicates the number of bytes, not the number of characters.

 ## 34. UTF-16 Big-endian string array